-Compounding is a powerful investing concept, and without it, you won't be able to build your wealth.
-Learn more about the power of compounding and how to use it to your advantage.
+Compounding is a powerful investing concept, and without it, you won't be able to build wealth.
+But how does compounding work, and how can you use it to your advantage?

 To those who don't understand it, the concept of compound interest can appear like magic.
+But once you understand the power of compounding, it will completely change your view on money.
 Thanks to the power of compounding, the value of your savings and investments is continually increasing, thereby allowing you to grow your wealth.
-As a result, it is one of the most important investing concepts.
-Your view on money will completely change once you understand how compounding works.

-Let's explore the power of compounding and how you can apply it to your investments in this post.
+Let's explore the power of compounding and how you can apply it to your investments in this chapter.

 The power of compounding is a fundamental concept in investing.
-However, while most people associate the idea with compound interest that you receive on your savings account, it can be applied to various asset types.
+However, while most people associate the idea with compound interest that you receive on your savings account, it can be applied to various asset types, like stocks.

-Let's look at how compound interest is applied to your savings account, bonds, and stocks.
+Let's look at how the concept of compound interest is applied to your savings account, bonds, and stocks.

 When you save money in a savings account, money market account, or certificate of deposit, you will typically receive interest from the bank where you keep the money.
 Banks pay you interest because they can use your money to lend it to other customers.
 These customers then pay the bank interest, and, in return, the bank pays you part of that interest for lending them your money.
 The bank then makes a profit from the difference between the interest they received and the interest they paid you.